 What does the sclerotherapy involve?

 Lymphatic sclerotherapy is almost always carried out while your child is under a general anaesthetic.
-It is very important that your child’s stomach is as empty as possible on the day of the procedure, as this reduces the risk of vomiting during and after the anaesthetic.
+It is important that your child does not eat or drink anything for a few hours before the anaesthetic.
+This is called ‘fasting’ or ‘nil by mouth’.
+Fasting reduces the risk of stomach contents entering the lungs during and after the procedure.

 Once your child is under general anaesthetic, the radiologist will check the lymphatic malformation using an ultrasound scan.
 Using the ultrasound scan as a guide, they will insert a small needle through the skin into the abnormal cysts.
 If possible, the radiologist will use the needle to drain off some of the fluid inside the cysts.